Pandemic 'shock' could destabilise Middle East, EU fears

 The EU already has four civilian missions in the region: one in Libya, two in Israel/Palestine, and one in Iraq.

-And ministers might discuss sending more EU-hatted security experts to the region in future, the EU report indicated.
+And ministers might discuss sending more EU-hatted security experts to the region in the future, the EU report indicated.

 "A further reflection could be conducted on the possible role of [EU] civilian missions in strengthening regional cooperation," it said.